 The field of dermatology covers a wide range of treatments and procedures.
-It has to — because your skin can suffer a wide range of ailments and injuries, from acne to scars.
-So dermatologists in Manhattan and beyond have developed strategies to fight back.
-As a result, you can receive everything from acne treatments, to scar removal — and everything in between — from a single medical source.
+It has to because your skin can suffer a wide range of ailments and injuries, from acne to scars.
+So the best cosmetic dermatologists in Manhattan and beyond have developed strategies to fight back.
+As a result, you can receive everything from acne treatments to scar removal and everything in between from a single medical source.

 Help for Many Skin Problems

-Laser surgery and the vast array of cosmetic options your dermatologist offers are popular due to the short duration, painless method and easy recovery from such treatments.
+Laser surgery and the vast array of options your cosmetic dermatologist offers are popular due to the short duration, painless method, and easy recovery from such treatments.
 Most treatments are non-invasive and done on an outpatient basis.
-So contact your midtown NYC dermatologist if you’re:
+So contact your dermatologist if you’re:

 - Unhappy with the condition of your skin